yukl-c/Connect-4-with-Adversarial-Search/README.md

-# Connect-4-with-MinMax-ALg.-and-UI
+# Connect-4-withAdversarial-Search

-Connect 4 with MinMax Alg. and UI
+Connect 4 with Adversarial Search

+UI set by Pygame

+Adversarial Search used with Minmax and alpha-beta algorithms